neil-go-phan/newsfeed/README.md

   - nodejs version >18.15
 - Add file .env following file .env.example
 - Config your firebase project
+  - Change to your VAPID_KEY in file .env frontend
+  - Generate your google credentials file, named it as 'newfeed_firebase.json' and copy it to '/backend/services/server'
 - Frontend:
   - Open terminal
   - CD to frontend folder